-For one of the oldest weather sites on the Web, support existing systems and network devices, assist software developers and assist the Director of Technology in maintaining three data centers.
+For one of the oldest weather sites on the Web, supported existing systems and network devices, assisted software developers and assisted the Director of Technology in maintaining three data centers.

 - Cleaned main data center of old hardware, including rack-mount servers and network equipment; arranged pickup and reuse by local 501(c)(3) charity (OTX-WEST), which I selected.